Nazi gold train: Background

 According to the apocryphal story, in the last months of World War II, a Nazi armoured train laden with gold and other treasures left Breslau (now Wrocław), arrived at the station Freiburg in Schlesien (Świebodzice), but did not reach the next station in Waldenburg in Schlesien (Wałbrzych).
 The train is suspected to have entered an abandoned coal mine or tunnel system under Książ Castle, which is part of the unfinished, top secret Nazi construction project Project Riese in the Owl Mountains.
-Onboard the train was purported more than 300 tonne of gold, jewels, weapons, and artistic masterpieces.
+On board the train was purported more than 300 tonne of gold, jewels, weapons, and artistic masterpieces.

 According to historians, it has never been proven that the train ever existed.

 Search

 Polish People's Republic

 During the Polish People's Republic (1947–1989), the Polish Armed Forces carried out numerous searches for the train and found nothing.